Sometimes you want to get right to the heart of the matter, in this case the heart of the glorious fresh artichokes that arrive each spring.

 A note on this whole process.
 Don’t do it if there are distractions.
 You need to focus.
 You will be using a sharp knife close to your hands.
 Since artichokes are tough when raw, you can easily cut yourself if you take your eye off what you are doing.

-Once the choke is out, smear the cut lemon all over the exposed heart: This prevents it from oxidizing and turning brown.
+This prevents the heart from oxidizing and turning brown.
 An artichoke is still perfectly edible when oxidized, it just is not particularly attractive.

 Here's a tip: as your cut lemon gets used up, put it in the water bath, which will help keep the bath’s citric acid content high, and help keep the artichokes from browning.